CodeQueen-AI/OpenAI-Agents-SDK/README.md

 🔷 **Agent Events** – Important moments when the agent does something

 🔷 **Lifecycle Hooks** – Functions that run automatically at key times during an agent’s work

+🔷 **Agents Clone** – A duplicate of an agent that works with the same abilities and behavior

+🔷 **Force use tool** – Forcing an agent to always use a specific tool, even if other options are available

+🔷 **Hooks** – Functions that let you tap into or extend an agent’s workflow at specific points